amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 Presets
 Shadow_Masks
 ```

-(If updating to a new version of the main `MegaAGS.hdf` image, *do not* overwrite `games/Amiga/MegaAGS-Saves.hdf`, this runs on a separate HD image to ensure saved game data (and any other files/apps) are carried over when you upgrade.)

 * Add the following recommended core overrides section to `MiSTer.ini` in the root of your MiSTer dile system -- these settings are further explained in the Video Modes section: